submariner-io/enhancements/submariner/OVN-Interconnect.md

 1. The update from older version of Submariner to a newer version will create  a datapath downtime.
 2. When multiple clusters are updated we need to check if one cluster can be done at a time.
 The cluster will be down until all the nodes are updated.
-3. When Kubernetes cluster is update to a version that have IC enabled, there could be a datapath downtime till the Submariner g/w node is updated.
+3. When Kubernetes cluster is updated to a version that has IC enabled, there could be a datapath downtime till the Submariner g/w node is updated.
 Since the other nodes need the transit switch IP which will be available only when the g/w node is updated.

 ### Alternatives